If you wanna be a writer you gotta be a reader. We likely all agree on that. But what kind of reader? It's fun when…Read

 Hi, I’m Will Weaver.

 I’m a writer from the upper Midwest.
 I live in northern Minnesota on the Mississippi River not from its headwaters near Bemidji.
-I have novels with Farrar, Straus and Giroux, HarperCollins, and Simon & Schuster, and have had two film adaptations and a third in works.
+I have novels with Farrar Straus and Giroux, HarperCollins, Simon & Schuster, two film adaptations and a third in works.
 I lead an outdoor (dig those potatoes) and a literary life.
-In 2011 I was a fiction judge for the National Book Awards, but I also love snowshoeing across a silent snowy field.
-If you’re a reader or writer on your own path, thanks for visiting my site.
-You’ll find fiction and nonfiction for adults and young adults.
-If you enjoy the conversation of a literary life, take a look at my blog, “In The Write.”
+In 2011 I was a fiction panelist for the National Book Awards, but I also boat, fish, hunt, and hike.
+If you’re a writer on your own path, thanks for visiting my site.
+There’s fiction and nonfiction for adults and young adults.
+If you enjoy literary conversation, take a look at my blog, “In The Write.”

 "Weaver writes with both lyrical excitement and gritty power."
 (San Francisco Chronicle) "Weaver's characters are rendered in the manner of Steinbeck's people... [with] compassion and values rarely found in today's literature."
 (Chicago Sun-Times) "Makes you feel good about the state of American fiction."
 (Cleveland Plain Dealer) "Views America's heartland with a candid but charitable eye..."
 (The New Yorker)